missingfaktor/akar/TUTORIAL.md

 [3 4]
 ```

-#### "Type" introspection patterns
+#### Type-casing patterns

-There are many ways of tagging data in Clojure.
 There are cases when it's necessary to type-case on data.
-The following patterns are supported out of the box.
+There are many ways in Clojure of tagging data with a "type".
+The following ways are supported out of the box.

 ```clojure
 akar.try-out=> (def data ^{:type :cid} {:value 9})